giocare/To-Do-App/README.md

 # To-Do-App

 ## Description
-The objetive of this project to learn MVC, HTML, HTTP, REST API, JSON, Sessions and Cookies
+The objective of this project to learn MVC, HTML, HTTP, REST API, JSON, Sessions and Cookies

-## Languages
 Languages: Python (Flask), HTML

 ## Requirements